 - Risk of change in the social environment due to expectations for matching grants: Change in the social environment is related to implementing individual plans, technical assistance, and matching grants that provide for using new fishing technologies by the Program.
 This implementation can generate social conflicts due to the competition between the traditional knowledge of fishing that some communities have and the latest fishing technologies they want to implement, as well as the possible expectations that these technologies can generate about the socioeconomic conditions of the fishermen. - Risk of low participation of vulnerable groups: The implementation of the projects may have the risk of the non-participation of some people belonging to vulnerable groups, such as women, youth, Afro-descendants, or indigenous people.
-This situation can occur due to two efforts that these people must make: the first is economical since people must leave their daily activities to join the projects, and the second effort is cultural, especially for women, where they must go their role in the home to participate in the Program's projects. - Risk of disturbing national monuments and marine reserves located in zone 9 due to implementing the exploratory campaigns that will be carried out in areas close to these sites. - Risk of spill into the Ocean by the ship: Considering that the exploratory fishing campaigns will be carried out using a vessel in the Ocean, the risk of fuel spillage may occur in the event of a grounding, collision, or sinking, which could affect Areas close to where the boat route is, such as Maritime Areas of the National System of Protected Areas (NSPA) and areas near world-renowned sites. - Risk of Collision Accidents: Exploratory campaigns may risk collision accidents with cetaceans and other maritime transport vessels when: i) they are anchored at sea in fishing grounds at night or ii) against another type of vessel, elements of nature. - Risk of sinking and grounding of the ship: The risk of running aground or sinking the boat can be generated by the excessive approach of the vessel to the insular platform, where an accident can occur that causes damage to the hull of the ship.
-This risk can lead to the sinking of the vessel and fuel spillage. - Risk of fire on the ship: The risk of fire during exploratory fishing campaigns can arise from causes such as overheating of electrical circuits, excess load, rusty plugs, improperly sized fuses, or fuel leaks, among others. - Risk of increase in energy consumption: The installation of refrigeration equipment will require electricity for its operation.
-However, there may be a risk of increased electricity consumption due to inadequate refrigerant charging, which can compromise efficiency and increase the risk of early failures of equipment components; when a system loses more refrigerant, the higher energy costs.

-Risk due to natural disasters and Climate Change: At the level of risk of natural disasters and Climate Change, it is considered that the projects evaluated may present a moderate exposure to this type of risk.
-This risk can generate interruptions in the operation's development and loss of assets.
+This situation can occur due to two efforts that these people must make: the first is economical since people must leave their daily activities to join the projects, and the second effort is cultural, especially for women, where they must go their role in the home to participate in the Program's projects. - Risk of fire on the ship: The risk of fire during exploratory fishing campaigns can arise from causes such as overheating of electrical circuits, excess load, rusty plugs, improperly sized fuses, or fuel leaks, among others. - Risk of increase in energy consumption: The installation of refrigeration equipment will require electricity for its operation.
+However, there may be a risk of increased electricity consumption due to inadequate refrigerant charging, which can compromise efficiency and increase the risk of early failures of equipment components; when a system loses more refrigerant, the higher energy costs. - Risk due to natural disasters and Climate Change: At the level of risk of natural disasters and Climate Change, the projects evaluated may present a moderate exposure to this type of risk.
+This risk can interrupt the development of the operation and cause a loss of assets.